Staff Infection: Production

+James Lipton makes his series debut in "Staff Infection".

 "Staff Infection" was directed by John Fortenberry and written by co-producer Brad Copeland.
-It was Fortenberry's first directing credit and Copeland's third writing credit.
-It was the fourteenth episode of the season to be filmed after the pilot, and the second of Fox's second episode order for the season.
+It was Copeland's third writing credit, and was the fourteenth episode of the season to be filmed after the pilot.

+The episode contains the first appearance of Gob's chicken dance, which he uses to taunt Buster.
+The script simply read "Gob does his chicken dance", which confused Will Arnett, who did not know what it meant.
+He met with series creator Mitchell Hurwitz and executive producer Jim Vallely, who demonstrated chicken dances of their own, before Arnett joined in to try himself.
+It was meant to be a "really taunting dance", but Arnett changed it to be more masculine and "macho", hoping to make it more threatening.

+It also houses the first appearance of James Lipton on Arrested Development.
+When Lipton was sitting in his trailer, he was informed that "everyone" on the set was worried he would get confrontational with David Cross, who had previously mocked Lipton on both his show, Mr. Show with Bob and David, and in his stand-up comedy.
+Later, following a "timid" knock on the trailer door, Cross walked in, informing Lipton that everyone was excited to work with him.
+Lipton replied, "Good", and the two remained silent, waiting for the other to reply to no avail.
+Eventually, the two got over the tension, and Lipton stated that Cross was "marvelous" to work with; near the end of filming, a stagehand asked Cross about his upcoming comedy album, to which Lipton jokingly asked if he was on it.
+Despite the joking nature of the question, everyone on set "turned to ice", assuring Lipton that he wouldn't be mocked by Cross again.

 Reception

 Viewers

 In the United States, the episode was watched by 5.37 million viewers on its original broadcast, a decrease of almost 1 million viewers from the previous episode, "Shock and Aww".

 Critical reception

 The A.V.
 Club writer Noel Murray wrote that the episode "doesn’t entirely work," but "there’s still a lot of intricacy and well-sprung jokes in".
 In 2019, Brian Tallerico from Vulture ranked the episode as the 17th best of the whole series.